-We also have rights to remaining capacity at a residual landfill and a construction and demolition landfill in Brockton, Massachusetts and Cheektowaga, New York, respectively, totaling approximately 708,000 tons as of April 30, 2003.
-The Cheektowaga landfill is expected to be closed in the summer of 2003.
-The Brockton landfill has an expected remaining life of approximately three years.
+We also have rights to remaining capacity at a residual landfill and a construction and demolition landfill in Brockton, Massachusetts and Cheektowaga, New York, respectively, totaling approximately 524,000 tons as of December 31, 2003.
+The Brockton landfill has an expected remaining life of approximately one year.
+The Cheektowaga landfill is expected to be closed in the summer of 2004.
 In addition, we own and/or operated five unlined landfills which are not currently in operation.
-All of these landfills have been closed and capped to environmental regulatory standards by us.
+All of these landfills have been closed and capped to applicable environmental regulatory standards by us.